Farm to School

 Clarenville Middle School.jpg

-St. Teresa’s School &
+St. Teresa’s School and

 The Autism Society